michalwols/michal.io/content/index.md

 You have reached my personal website.

-It currently most contains my random notes on machine learning.
+It currently most contains my random notes on machine learning, which are a work in progress as I'm migrating them from bear to obsidian.

+You can also find me on [github](https://github.com/michalwols),  [twitter](x.com/michalwols) and [linkedin](https://www.linkedin.com/in/michalwolski/)